slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
+- a business is simply an idea to make other people's lives better. -- richard branson
+- if you can change people's lives you have a business -- richard branson
 - you are not building a product. you are solving a problem. -- naval
 - startups is a theory about something the market wants, but doesn't yet exist. -- naval
 - startups don't die when they run out of cash, they die when the founders run out of energy. -- naval